zaphosting/docs/docs/vserver-linux-python.md

 ## Running code

-Now that you have Python installed on your server you can start running your programs.
+Now that you have Python installed on your server, you can start running your Python programs.

 ### Interpreter mode

 Running the `python3` command will start the python interpreter.
-You can start writing any valid python code after the `>>>` and it will pe executed when pressing `Enter`.
-After running the code you can type `exit()` to close the interpreter.
+You can start writing any valid python code after the `>>>` prefix and it will be executed after pressing `Enter`.

+You can close the interpreter once you are finished by running `exit()` into the console.

 ### Running .py files

-If you need to run code from .py files you should run the `python3 filename.py` command.

-:::note
+In order to run `.py` Python files, you can simply use the `python3 [filename].py` command, replacing `[filename]` with the path to the target file name you wish to run.

+:::tip
-Most programs you can find online can be run with the `python3 main.py` because `main.py` is the common starting place of any Python programs.
+Most programs you can find online can be run with the `python3 main.py` because `main.py` is the common starting point of most Python programs.
 :::

-## Virtual enviroments
+## Virtual environments

 When writing a Python program you might need to install external packages from pip.
-These can be installed globally and thus be accesible for all .py scripts or you can create a virtual enviroment (venv).
+These can be installed globally and thus be accesible for all `.py` scripts or you can create a virtual enviroment (venv).

 ### Creating the venv

-Fistly navigate to the folder where you want the venv to be set up using `cd` and then run `python3 -m venv .` (this will install the required files at the current location).
+Fistly, navigate to the folder where you wish to setup your venv using `cd` and once readt, run `python3 -m venv .` which will install the required files at the current location.

 ### Activating & deactivating